-Property Description and Values connectToMetacat Determine whether Harvester should connect to Metacat to upload retrieved documents.
+Harvester Properties and their Functions Property Description and Values connectToMetacat Determine whether Harvester should connect to Metacat to upload retrieved documents.
 Set to true (the default) under most circumstances.
 To test whether Harvester can retrieve documents from a site without actually connecting to Metacat to upload the documents, set the value to false.
-V-loses (C.) Values: true/false delay hervoet.
-For example, if Hervester is run at 1:00 p.m. and the delay is set to 12 Harvester will begin its first harvest at 1.00 a m Default: 0 harvesterAdministrator The email address of the Harvester Administrator.
+Values: true/false delay The number of hours that Harvester will wait before beginning its first harvest.
+For example, if Harvester is run at 1:00 p.m., and the delay is set to 12, Harvester will begin its first harvest at 1:00 a.m.
+Default: 0 harvesterAdministrator The email address of the Harvester Administrator.
 Harvester will send email reports to this address after every harvest.
-Enter multiple email addresses by separating each address with a comma or semicolon (e.g., name1@abc.edu,name2@abc.edu). values: An email address, or multiple email addresses separated by logPeriod The number of days to retain Harvester log entries.
-Harvester log 109101104 entries record information such as which documents were harvested from which sites, and whether any errors were encountered during the harvest.
+Enter multiple email addresses by separating each address with a comma or semicolon (e.g., name1@abc.edu,name2@abc.edu).
+Values: An email address, or multiple email addresses separated by commas or semi-colons logPeriod The number of days to retain Harvester log entries.
+Harvester log entries record information such as which documents were harvested, from which sites, and whether any errors were encountered during the harvest.
 Log entries older than logPeriod number of days are purged from the database at the end of each harvest.
-Default: 90 maxHarvests The maximum number of harvests that Harvester should execute before shutting down.
+Default : 90 maxHarvests The maximum number of harvests that Harvester should execute before shutting down.
 If the value of maxHarvests is set to 0 or a negative number, Harvester will execute indefinitely.
-Default: () period The number of hours between harvests.
-Harvester will run a new F01100 harvest every specified period of hours (either indefinitely or until the maximum number of harvests have run, depending on the value of maxHarvests).
+Default: 0 period The number of hours between harvests.
+Harvester will run a new harvest every specified period of hours (either indefinitely or until the maximum number of harvests have run, depending on the value of maxHarvests).
 Default: 24 smtpServer The SMTP server that Harvester uses for sending email messages to the Harvester Administrator and Site Contacts. (e.g., somehost.institution.edu).
-Note that the default value only works 11 the Harvester nost machine is configured as a SMTP server.
-Default: localhost Harvester Operation The Harvester Operation properties are used by Harvester to report Properties information about performed operations for inclusion in log entries and (GetDocError, email messages.
-Under most circumstances the values of these GetDocSuccess, etc.) properties should not be modified.
+Note that the default value only works if the Harvester host machine is configured as a SMTP server.
+Default: localhost Harvester Operation The Harvester Operation properties are used by Harvester to report Properties (GetDocError, GetDocSuccess, etc.) information about performed operations for inclusion in log entries and email messages.
+Under most circumstances the values of these properties should not be modified. properties should not be induffed.